Pune's cricket heyday

-The late-eighties to the mid-nineties were glory years for Maharashtra cricket and Pune was its power centre.
+The late-'80s to the mid-'90s were glory years for Maharashtra cricket, and Pune was its power centre.

-The city produced a bulk of the team's cricketers, including three stalwarts, all born in 1966, who were part of that formidable Maharashtra team - Surendra Bhave, Santosh Jedhe, and Shantanu Sugwekar.
-Each finished with a first-class average of over 50, two of them captained the side, and they all ended their playing careers when Maharashtra cricket began to slide.
+The city produced the bulk of the team's cricketers, including three stalwarts, all born in 1966, who were part of that formidable Maharashtra team - Surendra Bhave, Santosh Jedhe, and Shantanu Sugwekar.
+Each finished with a first-class average of over 50, two of them captained the side, and they all ended their playing careers when Maharashtra cricket began its slide.

-I met Sugwekar, a first-class run machine who averaged 63 from 85 games, and had been in contention for an India cap while at his peak, to talk of how things were then and now.
-We sat on the terrace of the pavilion at Deccan Gymkhana in Pune, on a hot Sunday morning, occasionally turning our attention to an amateur game involving employees of the Central Bank of India at the ground.
+I met Sugwekar, a first-class run machine who averaged 63.10 from 85 games, and had been in contention for an India cap while at his peak, to talk of how things were then and now.
+We sat on the terrace of the pavilion at Deccan Gymkhana, on a hot Sunday morning in Pune, occasionally turning our attention to an amateur game at the ground, involving employees of the Central Bank of India.
 Sugwekar had more than a passing interest in the proceedings.
-He is responsible for the organisation and management of club cricket at Deccan Gymkhana as cricket department secretary.
+As Deccan Gymkhana's cricket department secretary, he was responsible for the organisation and management of its club cricket.

 "[Bombay] had a lot of tournaments, maybe twice as many, but the fight which the Bombay cricketer had to go through every day, that definitely made his character.
 There used to be that bit of extra, not necessarily talent-wise, but mentally.